 Happy New Year!
 One year ago we said goodbye to 2008—we couldn’t have even imagined what 2009 would bring.
 So, now, we’ll take a look back at 2009 and pull out our crystal ball to take the slightest look ahead to 2010.
 Mac Love We entered 2009 with a private beta of our online backup… Continue reading Goodbye 2009.
 Hello 2010.

 GigaOm, VentureBeat, and TechCrunch have gotten together again to put on the Academy Awards of the tech industry—the Crunchies.
 Backblaze is honored to have been named a finalist in the Best Technology Achievement of 2009 category.
-Not sure if you have heard of the other finalists…one is a little startup called Google and the other… Continue reading Backblaze a Finalist for a Crunchie
+Not sure if you have heard of the other finalists…one is a little startup called Google and the other… Continue reading Backblaze Has Been Nominated as a Finalist in the TechCrunch Crunchie Awards

 VW Takes Backblaze Storage Pod for a Ride